 At the end of the day, the point of camping is to relax and have yourself some fun.
 Whichever way you spin it, there’s nothing fun about constantly having sand in your shoes and muck all over your clothes.
 Trust the guy who’s been there before, and spare yourself the hassle.

-I just did the hard part for you, so all that’s left for you is to decide: will you grab the classic NEMO pressure shower?
+I just did the hard part for you, so all that’s left for you is to decide: will you grab the classic NEMO Helio?
 The portable propane-powered water heater?
 A mount to stick on top of your van?
 Or maybe just a tent and a showerhead that connects to your water bottles?

 Whatever you go for, you can rest assured you’re choosing from the absolute best products on the market.
 Most importantly, the list covers all conceivable budgets and price ranges.
 After all, camping can be a good way to save a few bucks if that’s what you’re after.

 Camp showers are a wandering nomad’s best friend; they’ll help keep you fresh, healthy, and energized throughout your outdoor adventures.
-Cleanliness is next to godliness, my nature-loving friends, no matter how many hundreds of miles you are from the nearest person.
+Cleanliness is next to godliness, my nature-loving friends, no matter how many miles you are from the nearest person.

 - Van Life Essentials: Accessories, Gadgets & Must-Haves